 Next, add 6 ounces of thawed orange juice concentrate together with the vanilla wafer mixture.
 If you can’t find a 6-ounce container of frozen orange juice concentrate in the store, you may have to get a 12-ounce container and split that in half.

 Note: The orange juice concentrate doesn’t have to be completely thawed if you are short on time.
 It will thaw quickly when you start mixing it with the other ingredients.

 Step 6.
 Mix in the Orange Juice Concentrate

 Then, mix the thawed orange juice concentrate with the vanilla wafer mixture until it all sticks together.
-If it isn’t sticking together, you may need to add a little more of the orange juice concentrate.
+If it isn’t sticking together, you may need to add a little more orange juice concentrate.

 We are now done making the mixture that will make the orange juice balls.
 In the next few steps, you can choose the coconut coating or the powdered sugar coating, or both, as we did.

 Step 7.
-Spread out the Coconut Flakes
+Spread Out the Coconut Flakes

 Step 8.
 Form an Orange Ball and Put it into the Coconut